techsmartkids/hello-django-vite/README.md

         * 2. start the Django development server on port :8000.
     * When a request is made for a page on Django's :8000 port (such as <http://127.0.0.1:8000/code/>), Django renders the appropriate HTML template itself (ex: `code/code.html`).
         * The HTML template includes the **root JS file** via a `<script src=...>` inserted by the `{% vite_asset 'code/code.js' %}` tag.
         * The HTML template may NOT include **CSS files** directly, due to [current infrastructure limitations].
 Any required CSS files will be injected by the root JS file to the DOM as an inline `<style>...</style>` tag once the JS loads.
+It will contain a CSS sourcemap so that it can be associated with the original .css file in browser dev tools.
             * The specific CSS code to inject is gathered from all JS→CSS imports that are reachable from the root JS file.
 These imports look like `import '@ts/code/code.css';`
         * The HTML template may refer to **raster image assets** (`.png` or `.jpg`) directly in HTML using code like `<img src="{% vite_asset_url 'code/imgs/boulder.jpg' %}" />`.
     * The served HTML contains links to `.js` files and raster image files (`.png` or `.jpg`) that are served by the Vite development server on port :3000.